 That’s the thing with 40K, even without knowing a lot about the game mechanics, you can still get a good gauge on an army by looking at it; like I was saying with Orks.
 If you were to look at Tau then you would notice that almost every model is carrying a ranged weapon, so they like to shoot.
 Glancing at Astra Militarum would quickly tell you that they use a lot of tanks and infantry.

 Some 40K armies, like Space Marines, have a good mix of everything as they are the generalists of the game.
 The models give a pretty clear indication of what an army does on the field.

 What’s the Best Army for 40K?

 There is no best army for Warhammer 40K.
 Each army’s power level changes with the release of a new codex and rules editions.
-What was once a very weak army can become the strongest, and the previously strongest shuffle to the bottom.
+What was once a very weak can become the strong, and the previously strongest shuffled to the bottom.

 Here’s a quick and dirty breakdown of the various Warhammer 40K armies.
 It’s not conclusive and is just an overview.
 There are a lot of mechanics at play with all the armies, and describing each in detail would take a very long time.

 Note: All Adeptus Astartes (Space Marines), have many similarities featuring power armor (3+ save), and many of the same units and weapons.
 Space Marines are generalists by nature, good at everything but seldom great at anything.
 As a general rule they have a good mix of infantry and armored support vehicles (tanks, transports, etc).
 Below I will focus on their unique flavor.